friedrich12/friedrich12.github.io/_posts/2021-7-5-Hafnium.md

+---
+layout: post
-# Installing Hafnium on PINE64-LTS
+title: Installing Hafnium on PINE64-LTS
+---

 Hafnium is a type-1 hypervisor that provides memory isolation between the virtual machines that run on top of it.
 It is installed directly on top of the underlying hardware.
 In this tutorial, I will be showing how to setup hafnium on the PINE64-LTS.